By Cesar Roman, MS, ATC

 - Limited Range of Motion: A person with heterotopic ossification may have limitations or difficulty performing ADLs.
 Such as moving their arms and legs normally.

-- Swelling or warmth of joint: It may develop redness, swelling or warmth in the areas over an articulation due a rapid formation of heterotopic ossification.
+- Swelling or warmth of joint: It may develop redness, swelling, or warmth in the areas over an articulation due to a rapid heterotopic ossification formation.

-- Fever: Sometimes it may develop fever as high as 103 ºF.
-Most common time for fever is at night.
+- Fever: Sometimes, it may develop a fever as high as 103 ºF.
+The most common time for fever is at night.

 - Increased Spasticity: Increased muscle spasms may occur related to pain and discomfort in the joints.

 - Joint and Muscle Pain: The bone that grows is often jagged, making joint movement rough and bumpy and very painful.

 How it is Diagnosed

 Often it is diagnosed after some of the symptoms have been identified and through your health history.
 Your doctor may order some tests to confirm the symptoms and to determine if they are related or not to the condition.
 Some of the tests may include: